kshitijrajsharma/horizournal/src/content/blog/radar-image-tutorial.md

 ![image](https://github.com/user-attachments/assets/1f65273f-1532-45db-9aac-3dc653dad16d)

-*Source : My professor  Karima Hadj-Rabah & Zahra Dabiri*
+*Source : My Lecturer  Dr.Karima Hadj-Rabah & Dr.Zahra Dabiri*

 - **Polarizations** : VV ( Polarization doesn't really matter in phase differences , It matters in classification , Here we are selecting VV just to reduce the image size )
 - **Direction** : Ascending  ( It doesn't matter as well because at the end we will do geocoding and correct the image so image going to be reotated anyway )